-PWNA is a nonprofit with eight programs for poverty-stricken reservations: American Indian Education Fund, American Indian Relief Council, Council of Indian Nations, Navajo Relief Fund, Southwest Indian Relief Council, Sioux Nation Relief Fund, Native American Aid, and Reservation Animal Rescue.
+PWNA is a nonprofit with eight programs for poverty-stricken reservations: American Indian Education Fund, Northern Plains Reservation Aid, Southwest Reservation Aid, Navajo Relief Fund, Southwest Indian Relief Council, Sioux Nation Relief Fund, Native American Aid, and Reservation Animal Rescue.
 PWNA provides the administration, accounting, and fundraising for these programs, over and above the actual material aid, education, and relief services.
 PWNA is not a third party, and you may restrict your contribution to your program of choice simply by writing "Restricted" on your check or return form.
 This way, 100% of your donation goes to your program of choice.

 Yes, PWNA is a 501(c) (3) tax-exempt charity.
 Our Federal Tax ID is 47-3730147.
 An independent, certified public accountant firm, as described by the IRS, prepares our Financial Statement and Audit.
 Your contribution to PWNA is tax deductible.